 Many hospices also provide care to uninsured individuals.
 To do so, they rely on donations to cover their costs.

 What is covered under the Hospice Medicare Benefit?

-Social Work and counseling services to provide emotional support to patients and their family
+Medical Social Worker and counseling services to provide emotional support to patients and their family

-Prescription and non-prescription related to the life-limiting illness for symptom management and pain relief
+Prescription and Non-Prescription Medication related to the life-limiting illness for symptom management and pain relief

 Hospice benefits will not cover the following:

 Treatment to cure a patient’s illness as it relates to hospice: The philosophy of hospice is to provide comfort and care, including medication, which helps control symptoms and ease pain.
 Patients receiving treatments to cure their disease are not eligible for hospice care.

 Care from two hospice providers: Patients must elect to receive service from a single hospice care provider.
 However, the patient may change providers at any time.